robot670/Anirudh_BlueStamp_Portfolio/index.md

 ## Challenges
+One big thing that I wanted to do for this milestone was to be able to pick up objects with my claw.
+This would allow my robotic arm to act like a human arm.
+I found that the perfect angle to pick up objects was perpendicular to the ground.
+However, since the robotic arm was not mounted high, that would make the claw go into the ground.
+To solve this problem, I decreased my servo 2 angle and increased my servo 3 angle to move my claw to the best angle possible.
+This was my pickup preset, which sets my arm on the ground, and opens the claw to 35 degrees to be in position to pickup.
+However, I found that my current claw made of acryllic did not have enough grip to keep thhe object in the claw while moving the object to the dropoff position.
+The objects kept falling out of the claw.
+To solve this problem, I added rubber bands to my claw to increase its grip strength.
+This allows me to pick up a screwdriver at any position and drop it off in the dropoff position.
+Apart from my rubber bands, another issue caused my transfer between pickup and dropoff to fail.
+When my arm was moving between those positions, my claw opened for a moment, causing the object picked up to fall out.
+At first, I tried to fix this by tightening all of my screws.
+However, this did not work.
+Then, I realized

-One of my main challenges was that when I was trying to pick up objects with my claw, it did not have enough grip to piick them up.
-To solve this problem , I added rubber bands to my claw to increase its grip.
+One of my main challenges was that when I was trying to pick up objects with my claw, it did not have enough grip to pick them up.
+To solve this problem, I added rubber bands to my claw to increase its grip.
 This allowed it to pick up objects such as screwdrivers and spools